taroooyan/bg-wiki/NANO-MANUAL.md

 An optional beta window can be made if desired.
 See “Options.” [needs to be added!]

-An Apple audio cord is provided for iGiegie mode update to online databases.
+An Apple audio cord is provided for iGeigie mode update to online databases.
 See the "Safecast API User Manual". [needs to be added!]

 ####Congratulations, your Nano kit assembly is finished!